 NOTE - A service may be a complex construct that concatenates several mission control applications, and has its own exposed interface.
-The AD has the prerogative to define the precise set of work units that this Area will contain.
+The AD has the prerogative to define, in alignment with the CCSDS Strategic Plan, the set of projects that this Area contains at any point in time.